September 16, 2020

 I really had to change my spinning method to make spinning easier.
 I actually realised something I hadn’t noticed before.
 I tend to resist letting the yarn feed onto the bobbin naturally.
 I kind of hold the yarn with a bit of tension, so I had to ease off and really let the yarn feed onto the bobbin all by itself, with my hands really just resting in a a guide position.

 TEXTURIFFIC!
 It’s quite a heavy, extremely textured yarn and I just love it!
 I’ll definitely keep working on this yarn and see if I can get it to a stage where I’ll be able to sell it in the shop.
 I love that it’s a 100% cotton yarn (vegan) and 100% recycled.
 I wonder if it will be strong enough to use as a macrame plant hanger.
 Stay tuned!

 Comments will be approved before showing up.

 ✨GET THE GOSS✨

-New products, specials + helpful tips and tricks & PSSSST you'll be emailed a discount code for 10% off your first order
+New products, specials + helpful tips and tricks & use the discount code WELCOME for 10% off your first order